 These public art projects will provide you valuable experience for your future art careers, including the challenges of working in a collaborative environment, large scale painting, presenting conceptual ideas and compositions, and creating art within the parameters of a public art project.

-As a part of the University of Utah Urban Artworks, past students have had the opportunity to travel across the country to experience art on a national level.
+As a part of the University of Utah Urban Artworks, students have the opportunity to travel across the country to experience art on a national level.
 At the end of each semester, any remaining donations from the community partners are put towards travel scholarships.
 Past classes have gone to cities such as Philadelphia, San Francisco, Chicago and New York City.

 4.0 credit hours.
 Fridays from 9:40 AM-3:55 PM.
 RM 342, Art Building